Duongtunggiang/Duongtunggiang/README.md

 🖱️ C++

-🐍 Python

-I am also skilled in backend frameworks like Java Spring Boot and ASP .NET, as well as frontend frameworks and libraries like Bootstrap and jQuery ✨.
+I am also skilled in backend frameworks like Java Spring Boot and ASP .NET, as well as frontend frameworks and libraries like Bootstrap and jQuery go to React.js and more✨.

 When it comes to databases, I am proficient in: